shaimaa-elbaklish/bikeZ_processing/README.md

     ```

 ### Notes
 - Dependency resolution has been tested on Windows for Python 3.11–3.13.
-If installing on Linux/macOS, some packages may require the system libraries noted above to build successfully.
+If installing on Linux/macOS, some packages may require the system libraries noted below to build successfully.
 - Some packages (`fiona`, `geopandas`, `pyproj`, `h5py`) depend on system libraries such as GDAL, PROJ, and HDF5.
 On Linux, install these via your package manager first (e.g. `apt install gdal-bin libgdal-dev proj-bin libhdf5-dev` on Debian/Ubuntu) if the pip install fails to build them.
 - `gurobipy`, `mosek`, and `xpress` are commercial solvers included as dependencies.
 The packages will install, but you'll need valid licenses to use them.